bestmike007/appbase/README.md

 ## Known Issues

-+ Unexpected error when a model has been changed on development environment (using spring)
 + `OR` conditions are not supported for active record query
-+ Unable to restrict query on specific column(s)
 + Multiple accessible query base
 + Write test cases
 + Complete the document